In this article we will show you step-by-step how to file a complaint when your data privacy rights have been violated.

 For users outside of California, though, there is virtually no protection in the United States.

-The user from India whose privacy has been violated by an Indian business cannot do a lot as of the moment of writing, since the current law provides insufficient protection of the personal data.
+The user from India whose privacy has been violated by an Indian business cannot do much as of the moment of writing since the current law provides insufficient protection for personal data.

 At this point, there are several options at your disposal:

-This may be the right way to go when the violation is minor, there are no significant consequences to you, which makes it not worth it to bother with submitting complaints to authorities.
+This may be the right way to go when the violation is minor.
+There are no significant consequences to you, making it not worth it to bother submitting complaints to authorities.

-For example, if a data controller calls you over the phone to offer you some products without your consent, you can point out that you haven’t given your consent and they should stop calling you.
-If they act accordingly, you have remedied the violation without significant efforts.
+For example, if a data controller calls you over the phone to offer you some products without your consent, you can point out that you haven’t given your consent, and they should stop calling you.
+If they act accordingly, you have remedied the violation without significant effort.

-It won’t remedy what the data controller has done wrongfully in the past, but it can change how they behave with you in the future.
+It won’t remedy what the data controller has done wrongfully, but it can change how they behave with you in the future.

 If the GDPR or a similar law applies to you or the business, here’s what requests can do for you:

-In fact, you could submit a complaint and, at the same time, submit a request to object or a request to delete to the controller to make them cease with the violation, if that’s a viable tool in your specific case.
+You could submit a complaint and, at the same time, submit a request to object or delete the controller to make them cease with the violation if that’s a viable tool in your specific case.

 Source: European Commission

-We assume that at this point you are aware of the violation, you know what the applicable laws are and what the relevant data protection authorities (DPA) are.
+We assume that at this point, you are aware of the violation and know the applicable laws and the relevant data protection authorities (DPA).
 Now it is time to submit your complaint.

 Go to the website of the relevant DPA.
 The website of every DPA has a section with information for submitting complaints.
-If not, you can contact them through the contact page, over email, over the phone, or by any other means.
+If not, you can contact them through the contact page, email, phone, or any other means.

-In general, DPAs receive complaints submitted in many different forms and in many different ways.
+In general, DPAs receive complaints submitted in many different forms and many different ways.

-If the website of your DPA does not provide an opportunity to submit a complaint as in the case with the UK ICO and the French CNIL, then submit a complaint with mail, email, or over the phone.
-Even if you make some mistake in this phase, in the worst case scenario someone from the DPA will get back to you and guide you through the right process.
+If the website of your DPA does not provide an opportunity to submit a complaint, as in the case with the UK ICO and the French CNIL, then submit a complaint by mail, email, or over the phone.
+Even if you make some mistakes in this phase, in the worst-case scenario, someone from the DPA will get back to you and guide you through the right process.

-Fill the complaint.
+Fill out the complaint.
 Complaint forms available online will ask you for all the information the DPA needs to investigate the case.
-You just need to fill every field to the best of your knowledge and click the SUBMIT button.
+You must fill every field to the best of your knowledge and click the SUBMIT button.

-If there is no form available, you can write down a complaint without following any particular form guidelines.
-That could look just like any other complaint you may submit to a government authority.
+If no form is available, you can write down a complaint without following any form guidelines.
+That could look like any other complaint you may submit to a government authority.
 Just make sure that it contains at least the following:

-If the DPA needs any more details, they will follow up with some questions for you.
+If the DPA needs more details, they will follow up with some questions for you.

 After submitting the complaint, you need to wait.